Turgut Alp: Life

+There is very little information about his life, and there is doubt he was a historical person.
 During the early Ottoman Conquests in the reign of Osman I, Turgut Alp was sent to Angelacoma (present-day İnegöl) and he conquered the area.
 This area consisting some villages, was given to him by Osman I and his territory was called Turgut-ili (Province of Turgut).
 During the Siege of Bursa, Turgut Alp, along with Osman's warrior Mihal Gazi, participated in the conquest of Atranos Castle (later known as Orhaneli) in 1325, which played a key role in leading to the Ottoman conquest of Bursa during the reign of Sultan Orhan.
 He was also with Orhan during the conquest of Bursa (1326).

 Burial place

 His tomb is located in the cemetery of Turgutalp (Genci) village, İnegöl, Turkey.
 The grave outside the Ertugrul Ghazi's mausoleum is an honorary grave, not the real burial place.

 Legacy

 In 1877, during the Russo-Turkish War (1877-1878), a city was founded and named "Turgutalp" after him in the then-Ottoman Empire.